Skip to main content

 Sandgate might just have Brisbane’s best seafood restaurants.
 The family-friendly Doug's Seafood Cafe has plenty of covered outdoor seating.
 As an alternative, you can pack a picnic blanket for alfresco dining along the esplanade.

-Sandgate Fishmonger offers a gluten-free menu.
-It’s a great choice for visitors with dietary requirements.
+Sandgate Fishmonger offers a gluten-free menu and is a great choice for visitors with dietary requirements.
 Not to mention, their crispy batter is a winner!

 For fish and chips with a view, you can’t go past the Full Moon Hotel.
 You'll find the hotel at the top of the bay, bordering Sandgate and Shorncliffe.
 From the deck, you can enjoy ocean breezes and views over Bramble Bay.